-5.3 Time-Out in class & partner classes:
+4.3 Time-Out B in partner classes:

-- Children are given 'reflection time' in class to calm down/restore (typically 2-5 mins) and are usually then ready to make any necessary amends such as apologising etc and return to working with the rest of the class.
-This may be in a reflection area or at a work station in the classroom.
-In some cases, time in one of these areas just outside of the classroom may be appropriate. - Best practice is to ensure that you are explicit about the behaviour that needs to improve, with reference to the 'Respect' rule or Superstar Seven. - The reflection area and/or work stations should be appropriate, given that some children may be angry or have challenging emotional issues (currently the school is developing a bank of consistent resources to have in a reflection area to aid emotional restoration, as well as personal reflection and prayer) - If time away from others in class is not having the desired effect, time in a partner class may be more appropriate (typically 10 mins; or 5 mins for KS1 pupils). - Children go to another class for reflection, where they are invited to observe 3 things they notice about pupils who are 'staying on green'.
+- If time away from others in class is not having the desired effect, time in a partner class may be more appropriate (typically 10-30). - Children go to another class for reflection, with independent work, and at the end of their time, they are invited to observe 3 things they notice about pupils who are 'staying on green'.
 At the end of the time they then return to their own class to be greeted with a smile and a 'fresh chance' and asked what three things they noticed about pupils staying on green.
-We should always remember that being sent to another classroom for poor behaviour is a significant emotional event, particularly for younger pupils in KS1.
-Pupils should be supported in this, so as not to feel ostracised, though at the same time they should also understand that this is still the 'consequence' for behaviour which has been deemed unacceptable. - Pupils should be sent to the other class accompanied by a 'supportive' member of the class.
-They should not be sent to a class where they have a sibling.
+We should always remember that being sent to another classroom for poor behaviour can be a significant emotional event, particularly for younger pupils in KSI.
+Pupils should be supported in this, so as not to feel ostracised, though at the same time they should also understand that this is still the 'consequence' for behaviour which has been deemed unacceptable.

+- Pupils should be sent to the other class accompanied by a 'supportive' member of the class.
+They should not be sent to a class where they have a sibling. - All Time out B consequences must be reported to the parents.